Lickability/PinpointKit/README.md

 Once PinpointKit is installed, it’s simple to use.

-To display a feedback view controller, simply add the following code where you want the feedback to display, passing the view controller from which PinpointKit should present:
+To display a feedback view controller, add the following code where you want the feedback to display, passing the view controller from which PinpointKit should present:

 ```swift
 PinpointKit.defaultPinpointKit.show(fromViewController: viewController)